 The entire text element or

-Updating and entire text element
+Updating the entire text element

-Updating individual text content
+Updating the actual text content

 Double-clicking on a text element will give you a cursor to add, delete, and highlight text.
 This works very much like any other text editor.